Mathématique: Chapter 1

 Chapter 1

 Nicholas Rush lay on his floor, eyes shut.
-He listened to some kind of insect fluttering against the glass of the window and tried not to move as sweat trickled down his temples and beaded back into his hair like tears or some other wet salty thing—blood, or seawater maybe—that could also be acted upon by gravity.
+He listened to an insect flutter against the glass of the window and tried not to move as sweat trickled down his temples and beaded back into his hair like tears.
+Blood.
+Seawater, maybe.
+All of it subject to gravity.

 He was drunk.
 Drunk or dehydrated or tired.
-He wasn’t sure which, and they weren’t mutually exclusive possibilities.
-Maybe he had heatstroke.
-He was fairly certain he’d feel worse if he had heatstroke.
+He wasn’t sure which, and they weren’t mutually exclusive.
+Maybe he had heatstroke?
+He was fair certain he’d feel worse if he had heatstroke.

 He heard the quiet chime of the elevator through his closed door.